SteveNoyes/chatApp/README.md

 ### Useful resources

+- [background position fixed](https://www.w3schools.com/css/css_positioning.asp) - This helped me for XYZ reason.
+I really liked this pattern and will use it going forward.

 - [Font Awesome CDN](https://cdnjs.com/libraries/font-awesome) - Helpful in making this more readable.

 - [Linear Gradient](https://developer.mozilla.org/en-US/docs/Web/CSS/gradient/linear-gradient) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.